rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 You can filter by **categories**, **tags**, or **apply custom filters** using other attributes.

 You also get custom filter options.
-Now you can generate feed more precisely using new Product Creation Date & Product Last Modified Date conditions for Custom Filter.
+Generate feed more precisely using new Product Creation Date & Product Last Modified Date conditions for Custom Filter.

 **👉 Schedule Auto Update Of the Product Feed**